Aquilatery/Rainbow-Music-Visualizer-Wallpaper/README.md

 `Shadow with Music` : The shadow has more power when the music is high

 ## Other

-`Background Wallpaper` : Switch the background to an image

-`Background Image` : Set the background image.
-If you the a very high quality it can take a bit of time

 `Regenerate Random Spectre` : Regenerate the default spectre when there are no Music